weirdgyn/SpriteGrabber/README.md

 ### Animated GIF support

-Despites the widespread idea that MAME should be able to save animated GIF (Shift+F12) I haven't found a release of MAME capable of doing so.
-Anyway I'm going to add support for animated GIF sooner or later.
+Despites the widespread idea that MAME should be able to save animated GIF (Shift+F12) I haven't found a, recent, release of MAME capable of doing so.

 ### MNG File handling